I research information from public agencies and organizations to help low-income people get benefits that make their lives a little easier.

 Depending upon how your specific state SNAP office calculates self-employment income for food benefits, you will generally have two options:

 - They will deduct 50% off of your pre-expense/pre-tax income, or

 - They will allow you to deduct all of your expenses if they exceed 50% of your pre-expense/pre-tax income.

 Employment and Unemployment Technicalities

-- If you are pregnant, disabled, parent to a minor or disabled person, or 60 years of age or older you are exempt from any federal work requirements to get food stamps.
+- If you are pregnant, disabled on SSI, parent to a child under six years of age, or you are 60 years of age or older, you are exempt from any federal work requirements to get food stamps.